tlswg/tls13-spec/draft-ietf-tls-tls13.md

   (see {{cryptographic-attributes}})?
 Do you verify that the RSA padding doesn't have additional data after the hash value? {{FI06}}

--  When using Diffie-Hellman key exchange, do you correctly strip leading zero bytes from the negotiated key (see {{diffie-hellman}})?
+-  When using Diffie-Hellman key exchange, do you correctly preserve leading zero bytes in the negotiated key (see {{diffie-hellman}})?

 -  Does your TLS client check that the Diffie-Hellman parameters sent by the server are acceptable (see